Japan National Route 1: History

-National Route 1 was preceded by the Tōkaidō between Tokyo to Kyoto, and the old Kyo Kaidō from Kyoto to Osaka.
-The road's construction was order by the first shōgun of the Edo period, Tokugawa Ieyasu.
+National Route 1 was preceded by the Tōkaidō between Tokyo and Kyoto and the old Kyo Kaidō from Kyoto to Osaka.
+The road's construction was ordered by the first shōgun of the Edo period, Tokugawa Ieyasu.
 It served to link the old capital of Japan, Kyoto, to Tokugawa's new capital, Edo.
 The Tōkaidō's post stations, known in Japanese as shukuba, were captured by the printmaker Utagawa Hiroshige in his ukiyo-e prints, The Fifty-three Stations of the Tōkaidō.

 In 1919, the first Road Act was passed, establishing a highway also called National Route 1 between Tokyo and the city of Shingū in Wakayama Prefecture partially along the current route.
 On 4 December 1952 the route was designated by the Cabinet of Japan as Primary National Highway 1 between Tokyo and Osaka, establishing the highway almost entirely along its current routing.
 On 1 April 1965 the route was redesignated as General National Route 1.